-Why Toddler Routines Are Important at Every Stage
+Why a Toddler Routine is Important at Every Stage

 Routines give little children a sense of security, a feeling of being smart and a sense of time.
 And they’re important for toddlers at every stage!

-By his 1st birthday, your child will recognize the patterns of the day (a diaper when he wakes up, lunch when he sees you take out his special plate, a little massage before bed).
+By your tot’s 1st birthday, you can start developing a daily toddler routine.
+Your child will recognize the patterns of the day (a diaper when he wakes up, lunch when he sees you take out his special plate, a little massage before bed).
 Your consistency builds his sense of security, and that gives him the courage to go off and explore the world.

 Middle toddlers hate unexpected changes because they work so hard to figure things out (“C’mon!
 I just finally got it…Don’t go changing it on me!”).
 That’s why routines are such a huge bonus at this age.
 They fill your 2-year-old’s need for things to “follow the rules” and be “just so.”